violetto-rose/violetto-rose.github.io/UI-UX/tutorials/social-media-app.md

 Let’s kick off our third experiment: a redesign of a social media application where we will create a wireframe, user interface and prototype for a popular platform.

-For this experiment, we will focus on <span class="Instagram">Instagram</span>, a widely-loved social networking service owned by Meta.
+For this experiment, we will focus on <span class="brand Instagram">Instagram</span>, a widely-loved social networking service owned by Meta.
 Instagram exemplifies outstanding user interface design through its visually appealing layout, intuitive navigation, and consistent design patterns.
 The platform offers users a seamless experience to share photos, connect with friends, and discover new content.

 ![Instagram interface on Apple iOS](images/social-media-app/instagram-user-interface.webp){data-aspect-ratio="1:1"}
 *Instagram interface on Apple iOS.
 Image source: Fast Company, September 2024.*